N1l2/N1l2/README.md

 ---

 ## About me
 - ⚡ I am the chief programmer at GGC .
-I am also an information security specialist
+And also a an information security specialist
 - 🌱 At the age of 13 I'm starting to write a game engine for my game

 ---